17th Sunday of Ordinary Time Year A

 The emphasis here is not on their resulting wealth but on the price required to obtain it.

 Uhhh… isn’t it morally and ethically wrong to find something that doesn’t belong to you and not return it???
 Who has the right to the found object?
-Why does he go out of joy?
-That seems strange.
+Why does he go out in joy?
+That all seems strange.
 This is also a culture where, if someone gains something, someone else must lose something.
-So you can’t buy the field and then suddenly have this treasure – people would know, people would judge.
-It wouldn’t be good, it would bring shame.
+So you can’t buy the field and then suddenly have this treasure; people would know, people would judge.
+It wouldn’t be good; it would bring shame.

 Verses 45-46 seem to be the same message with a different metaphor.